cloud-whisperer/mini-projects/sqs-lambda-cloudwatch/README.md

  - 🗑️ &nbsp;&nbsp;**Deletes the messages** after processing.
  - 🧾 &nbsp;&nbsp;**Logs key events such as sending, receiving, and deleting for full traceability.
 <br>
-This project is a great introduction to designing reliable, loosely coupled, and asynchronous systems using native AWS services.
-<br><br>

 ![Alt Text](700x400_sqs_lambda_cloudwatch_lc.jpg)